Before coming to the question whether you should localize your app or not; let’s discuss what localization is.

 Now let’s talk come to the actual components of the app that require localization.

 The first and foremost consideration while localizing the app is to decide the locales or languages the app needs to be localized into.
 This is necessary to ensure that the basic message of the app is appropriate for those locales.

-Speaking of themes, it is possible to externalize the color scheme while developing the app for localization purposes.
-This is important basically because different colors have different meanings in different cultures.
-As an example, white is considered as a peaceful color in many Western countries, while it represents mourning and death in most of the Asian countries.
+Speaking of themes, it is possible to externalize the colour scheme while developing the app for localization purposes.
+This is important basically because different colours have different meanings in different cultures.
+As an example, white is considered a peaceful colour in many Western countries, while it represents mourning and death in most the Asian countries.

-Including text on images make the localization process, a slow and costly affair.
+Including text on images makes the localization process, a slow and costly affair.
 It’s better to use plain text in the apps rather than using images with text on them.
-Since translating the former one is a lot easier.
-If there is still need of such images, it’s recommended that the original Photoshop .psd files remain saved and are supplied to the localization provider.
+Since translating the former is a lot easier.
+If there is still a need for such images, it’s recommended that the original Photoshop .psd files remain saved and are supplied to the localization provider.
 This will make it easier to get to the text and tweak it accordingly.

 Finally, the actual text needs to be localized.
 Depending on the platform the app is developed for (like iOS, Android or Windows), the file format sent to the localization provider is different, but intelligent vendors can easily handle them; though, it’s important that the app is internationalized and text is separated from the code.

-So, we can readily conclude that localizing the apps is highly beneficial and with a major fraction of people preferring to use apps in their native language, it is indeed essential to use localized apps.
-Also, there are many elements that need to be considered while doing localization like language, story line, themes, images, videos and textual content.
+So, we can readily conclude that localizing the apps is highly beneficial and with a major fraction of people prefer to use apps in their native language, it is indeed essential to use localized apps.
+Also, there are many elements that need to be considered while doing localization like language, storyline, themes, images, videos and textual content.